inngest/inngest/README.md

 <br />

-`inngestctl` allows you to locally build and test **event-driven** serverless functions.
+`inngest` allows you to locally build and test **event-driven** serverless functions.
 Using this CLI, you can:

 - **Scaffold new serverless functions in seconds**
 - **Locally run functions** for fast development